 The project impacts the three district municipalities of Joe Gqabi, O. R. Tambo and Alfred Nzo.
-Of these districts, Joe Gqabi, covers the greatest land area and has the lowest population density across the region at 14/km while O. R. Tambo has the largest population and the highest population density at 110/km.
+Of these districts, Joe Gqabi, covers the greatest land area and has the lowest population density across the region at 14/km2 while O. R. Tambo has the largest population and the highest population density at 110/km2.
 With regard to population group, black African people are the dominant group across all districts at over 90 %.

 At the local municipal level the project impacts the following 4 local municipalities, Elundini, Mhlontlo, Umzimzubu and Ntabankulu.
-Of these municipalities Elundini covers the greatest geographical area at 5,065 km and Ntabankulu the smallest area at 1,385 km.
-With a population of 123,976 people Ntabankulu has the highest population density at 90/km.
+Of these municipalities Elundini covers the greatest geographical area at 5,065 km2 and Ntabankulu the smallest area at 1,385 km2.
+With a population of 123,976 people Ntabankulu has the highest population density at 90/km2.
 Umzimvubu has the highest population with 191 620 people living within the municipal area.
 At over 98 % black African people are the biggest population group across all municipalities.
-The sex ratio across all areas indicates a higher number of females compared to males with Ntabankulu having the highest proportion of females to males at 83.8 % and Elundini the lowest at 90.10 %
+The sex ratio across all areas indicates a higher number of females compared to males with Ntabankulu having the highest proportion of females to males at 83.8 % and Elundini the lowest at 90.10 % growth rate.

-The area is characterised by high poverty and out-migration resulting in sex ratio imbalances, a high proportion of female headed households and a low population growth rate.
 Consequently there is a high dependency ratio and a high level of food access inadequacy.
 The population also lacks basic amenities and relies heavily on subsistence farming.

+The area is characterised by high poverty and out-migration resulting in sex ratio imbalances, a high proportion of female headed households and a low population